tasmania

 Population (Greater Hobart): approx. 250,000

-Hobart’s compact capital city footprint, combined with close proximity to regional and remote environments, allows Location Professionals to access dramatically different landscapes within short travel times.
+Hobart’s compact capital city footprint, combined with close proximity to regional and remote environments, allows Location Professionals to access dramatically different landscapes within relatively short travel times.
 Tasmania has supported a growing slate of feature films, television drama, documentary and commercial productions, particularly those seeking strong visual identity and cinematic scale.

 Practical Considerations When Filming in Tasmania